Market Discount (Bonds) - Explained

-A Little More on What is a Market Discount on Bonds
+How Does a Market Discount on Bonds Work?

 Market discount happens when there is a decrease in the value of the bond on a secondary market following an increase in the interest rates after being issued.
 Note that there is no annual taxation on bond when it comes to market discount in the United States.
 However, if in a particular year a bond is redeemed or sold, then it can be taxed as ordinary interest income.
 On the other hand, the bond investor can as well decide to include an annual amortized market discount for the purpose of taxing.
 However, this kind of tax is paid in the current period instead of doing it in the future.
 Also, even though there is tax exemption when it comes to the regular bonds return, it can still be subject to taxation in given situations like that of municipal securities.

 In the secondary market bond, the movement of the bonds price is opposite to that of the interest rates.
 This means that the outstanding bonds value will drop when there is a rise in interest rates.
 The reason behind this is that the payment of coupons is high when it comes to new bonds.
 This then means that the current bonds price has to be adjusted for it to trade at a similar yield.